SauravC99/website/README.md

 ## Info

-- Made using Astro JS 🚀
+- I am building a website using Astro JS 🚀 a new web framework.
+Check back for updates!